Hoplite Arms and Armor

 Once the decision was made to fight head-on at close quarters, as opposed to throwing objects or fighting from horseback, body armor became a necessity.
 The typical Greek fighter was a heavy-armed infantryman called a "hoplite" from the most distinctive piece of his body armor, the large round shield, or hoplon.
 All males between the ages of eighteen and sixty who were physically able were expected to render military service whenever the need arose.
 Those wealthy enough to raise horses served in the cavalry, those too poor to provide their own arms and armor served in auxiliary capacities (rock throwers, archers, etc.), but most ordinary folk owned their own armor and served as hoplites in a mass formation called the phalanx.
-The arms and armor of a hoplite consisted primarily of a shield, helmet, greaves, breastplate, and spear, as seen in this image of a charging hoplite.
+The arms and armor of a hoplite consisted primarily of a shield, helmet, greaves, breastplate, and spear, as seen in this photo of a modern re-enactor.

 The shield was the most important defensive armament.
 It was round in shape, concave, and made of wood.
 The diameter of the shield often exceeded three feet, but the exact size depended on the strength and arm length on its wearer.
 The shield was one to one and a half inches thick, and typically weighed approximately sixteen pounds.
 The shield was very concave, with the lip in some cases approaching a ninety-degree angle.
 This curvature allowed the wearer to rest the upper lip of the shield on his left shoulder.
 Most early shields had a bronze strip around the edge to prevent splintering and rotting, but later on the shield's entire exterior surface was covered with a thin bronze sheet.